polakowo/vectorbt/README.md

     - Accepts signals, orders, and custom order function
     - Supports long and short positions
     - Supports individual and multi-asset mixed portfolios
-    - Offers metrics and tools for analyzing returns, orders, trades and positions
+    - Offers metrics and tools for analyzing returns, orders, and trades
     - Allows saving and loading from disk using [dill](https://github.com/uqfoundation/dill)

 ```python-repl